 The cash outflows to settle the ARO are not recorded as an expense of DE Carolinas.
 The Company has already recognized depreciation expense through the life of the asset and accretion expense over the period of expected settlement of the ARO, and these costs were capitalized previously as part of the Asset Retirement Cost related to the ARO.
 See ASC 410-20-25-5.
 However, in the case of DE Carolinas and pursuant to the Commission's Order in Docket No. E-7, Sub 723, the depreciation and accretion expenses were deferred.
-The amount spent related to the coal ash basin closure ARO is effectively the portion of the deferred depreciation and which is "subject to the future orders of the Commission" as stated in the Order.
+The amount spent related to the coal ash basin closure ARO is effectively the portion of the deferred depreciation and accretion expense which has now been incurred as a cash outflow and which is "subject to the future orders of the Commission" as stated in the Order.
 Therefore, the Company's deferral request of costs incurred and the recovery request in this rate case are in accordance with the deferral Order the Commission issued in Docket No. E-7, Sub 723.